pub-769827371306972 pub-769827371306972

 Son of former Bluffton liveryman

-Visits friends here
+visits friends here past week.

-The former Bluffton man an expert on organ construction has been responsible for the care and tuning of the great organ in the Atlantic City Convention hall since it was completed four years ago.
+The former Bluffton man, an expert on organ construction, has been responsible for the care and tuning of the great organ in the Atlantic City Convention hall since it was completed four years ago.

 For the preceding two and one-half years he has been at the same place assisting in building the large musical instrument.